KhayelihleMfeka/Data-Science-Projects/ETL Using SSIS/README.md

 The business has customer purchase data in local currency, but needs that data converted and needs the Customer contact information with it.

-The purchase data is in SQL Server, the currency conversion data is in Excel, and the customer contact information is in a csv file.
+The purchase data is in SQL Server, the currency conversion data is in Excel, and the customer contact information is in a Csv file.

 The task is to bring this data together in a new SQL Server database for the business.

 Below is the complete step-by-step demonstration of the ETL process in SSIS: